ketch/nodepy/paper.md

 # Related research and software

+We are not aware of other software packages with a similar purpose.
 `NodePy` development has proceeded in close connection to the RK-Opt package (https://github.com/ketch/RK-Opt).
 Whereas `NodePy` is focused in the analysis of numerical methods, RK-Opt is focused